 It’s important to seek out an experienced podiatrist as soon as you notice any symptoms.
 If the nerve is allowed to stay compressed for too long, it could be permanently damaged.

 If you notice any tingling, burning, shocking, or shooting pain in your heels, arches, or toes, please give Carolina Podiatry Group a call today.
 Our expert podiatrists are here to help you overcome your discomfort, get you back on your feet, and prevent future recurrence or complications to the greatest extent possible.
-You can reach us in Lancaster, SC at 803-285-1411, in Fort Mill, SC at 803-548-3338, or in Chester, SC at 800-336-1279.
+You can reach us in Lancaster, SC at 803-285-1411, in Indian Land, SC at 803-548-3338, or in Rock Hill, SC at 800-336-1279.